Financial District, Hyderabad

-Financial District is an information technology, real estate and architectural suburb in Serlingampally mandal, in Hyderabad, India.
-The Financial District covers a 100 acres area.
+The Financial District is a premier information technology, real estate, and architectural suburb located in the Serlingampally mandal of Hyderabad, India.
+Spanning an initial area of 100 acres, it serves as a core economic engine of the city's western corridor.
+It is part of the larger cluster of technology townships and business hubs is collectively known as Cyberabad, a high-tech metropolitan zone for IT, banking, and financial services.

 History

 The Financial District was an initiative of the N. Chandrababu Naidu TDP government and its foundation stone was laid by the then Prime Minister of India, Atal Bihari Vajpayee, in 2001.
 The neighbourhoods of Nanakramguda and Gachibowli were part of the first phase of the Financial District.

 The first phase is home to TSI Business Parks, special economic zones (SEZs), and the WaveRock Building, which houses multinational conglomerates.
 WaveRock is a 2.5 million square foot Information Technology-SEZ in Nanakramguda covering about 12 acres.

 By 2019, The SEZ housed over 25 information technology companies including Apple, GAP, Accenture, Development Bank of Singapore, and DuPont, and has between 25,000 and 30,000 employees working out of the premises.
 In December 2019, WaveRock was bought by the Shapoorji Pallonji Real Estate Fund for Rs 1,800 crore from Tishman Speyer.